LOTUS mouthpieces are

 Rim sizes 1, 2, 3, and 7.
 Available in Brass and Bronze.

-Only XL2, L, L2, and S cups are available with HC specifications.
+Only XL2, L, L2, and S cups are available in HC specifications.

 This option has a throat diameter 0.2 mm smaller.